lukeh1980/Snapshot-Backup-Utility/README.md

 You can reconfigure some features of a running job, more are planned in the future.

 Set autostart (default is on):

 	sbu --autostart on/off --name job-name

 Set full sync option (default is on):

 	sbu --full-sync on/off --name job-name

 You can make some changes to the config file for each job located at /opt/sbu/jobs/job-name/job-name.conf.
 This may have unpredictable results, use with caution.
 You should be able to change the Interval and Retention (days to keep) settings on running jobs, settings will take affect on the next interval.
 Changing source and destination directories here will result in failure, a new job should be created to change these.

 # REMOVING JOBS
 You can remove jobs using (it will prompt to delete backup files):

 	sbu --remove job-name

 To delete a job and backup files without prompting use:

 	sbu --remove job-name --force-delete

 Since deleting many snapshots of large directories can take a long time (days even) the job-name directory is renamed to a temp name: .job-name.deleting.
 SBU will try to delete this directory as long as it exists even if it is interrupted or the server is rebooted before the delete is complete.

 # VIEWING JOB STATUS
 You can check job status by typing:

 	sbu --status job-name

 View all job statuses:

 	sbu --status

 Watch live status of jobs:

 	watch sbu --status

 # RESTARTING JOBS
-If you need to restart or stop a job type:
+If you need to restart, stop or start a job type:

 	sbu --restart job-name
 	sbu --stop job-name
 	sbu --start job-name

 # STARTING JOBS ON BOOTUP
 By default any job you create will automatically start at bootup, you can turn this off by typing:

 	sbu --autostart off --name job-name

 # FULL SYNC MODE